holderbaum-io/think-about-website/content/en/portrait-chrissi.md

 # Hi, I am Chrissi

 I am a product designer that advocates for privacy, digital rights and diversity.
-I prefer to work on projects with social purpose and would love to use my design skills to build better and more usable open source products.
+With Think About!
+I can finally fulfill my dream to create an event that is unique, focuses on human-beings and makes people think about their own responsibilities towards our society.

 [Twitter](https://twitter.com/Chrissi_Hldrbm) |
 [Github](https://github.com/ChrissiHold) |